FACT FOCUS: Claims link ‘woke’ policies to bank’s demise

 But the institution’s fall had all the hallmarks of a “classic run on the bank,” Peter Cohan, a professor of management practice at Babson College in Wellesley, Massachusetts, said in an email.
 “A focus on DEI had nothing to do with the collapse of SVB.”

-Rodney Ramcharan, a finance professor at the University of Southern California’s Marshall School of Business, agreed, dismissing the more than $70 million in tax deductible donations the bank reportedly made to BLM and other groups over the years as “trivial and irrelevant.”
+Rodney Ramcharan, a finance professor at the University of Southern California’s Marshall School of Business, agreed, dismissing criticism that the bank reportedly donated millions to BLM and similar groups over the years as “trivial and irrelevant,” given the bank had more than $200 billion in assets before it failed.

+It’s not even clear the bank donated more than $70 million to those causes, as social media users and conservative news outlets claim.
+Many cite a database maintained by the Claremont Institute, a California-based conservative think tank, that purports to track donations to the “BLM movement and related causes.”

+The institute database links to several SVB company reports and press releases to support its tally, but an Associated Press review shows none of the documents actually mention Black Lives Matter or BLM.
+In fact, the majority of the documents deal with the bank’s environmental and sustainability efforts.

+Spokespersons for the institute and BLM didn’t respond to emails seeking comment Thursday.

-Nothing in the bank’s publicly available financial disclosure reports suggests any damaging spending on diversity initiatives, he added.
+In addition, nothing in the bank’s publicly available financial disclosure reports suggests any damaging spending on diversity initiatives, Ramcharan added.
 If there had been issues they would be included in reports to regulatory agencies such as the Federal Reserve.

 The bank’s $5 billion commitment to sustainability efforts represents a promise to make future loans and isn’t indicative of financial investments that led to the bank’s failure today, said William Chittenden, a professor at Texas State University’s McCoy College of Business Administration.